- Lead Curator, Oral History, and Director of National Life Stories

 - Related Offices

 - Trustee of the Oral History Society

-As Curator of Oral History and Deputy Director of the oral history fieldwork charity National Life Stories, I work across a diverse range of projects at the British Library and liaise with external partners depositing their interviews into the Library collections.
+As Lead Curator of Oral History and Director of the oral history fieldwork charity National Life Stories, I work across a diverse range of projects at the British Library and liaise with external partners depositing their interviews into the Library collections.
 I am also a Trustee of the Oral History Society, a member of both the Oral History Society Archives Sub-committee and the British Library/Oral History Society Training Liaison Group.

 My research interests include family histories and narratives and their use as a tool for academic research and oral history and its reception by family members of interviewees.
 I have also been exploring the 'biography' of the oral history archive: contextualising collections, capturing information about the research process and exploring ethical debates about the re-use of archived oral history material.
 My previous research includes the history of Scottish settlement in New Zealand in the 19th century.